dseight/vscode-disasexpl/README.md

     objdump -d compiled.bin -l > disassembly.S

+When you don't want to specify the output file manually (or use e.g. CMake or build scripts) and compile with GCC, you can use the [-save-temps option](https://gcc.gnu.org/onlinedocs/gcc/Developer-Options.html).
+This will put a `source.s` file into the output directory.
+Compile with:

+    $(CC) -g -save-temps $(CFLAGS) source.c

-Next, when you generated disassembly, you should tell to extension, where to search disassembly.
-By default it is searched right near the source file, but with `.S` extension:
+Next, when you generated disassembly, you should tell the extension where to search for it.
+By default it is expected right next to the source file, but with `.S` extension:

 ```json
 "disasexpl.associations": {